SAP-samples/partner-reference-application/Tutorials/01-BillOfMaterials.md

  - 750,000 visitors and artists
  - 1,500,000 bookings

-> Note: The required quantities of most services are calculated on the basis of memory, storage, or usage counts.
+> Note: The required quantities of most services are calculated based on memory, storage, or usage counts.
 The SAP HANA Cloud database is based on capacity units (CU), which consider several factors like memory, CPUs, and storage.
 You can use the [SAP HANA Cloud Capacity Unit Estimator](https://hcsizingestimator.cfapps.eu10.hana.ondemand.com/) to calculate the capacity units required.
-The chapter [Estimating the Required Size of the SAP HANA Cloud Database](/Tutorials/27-Hana-DB-Scaling.md) explains how to calculate the required CUs based on the above business volume.
+The chapter [Estimating the Required Size of the SAP HANA Cloud Database](./27-Hana-DB-Scaling.md) explains how to calculate the required CUs based on the above business volume.
 However, this requires measurements in a deployed and running (test) version of the application.

 The table below shows how the required quantities scale with typical numbers of customers.
 The scaling is less than linear which is the benefit of resource sharing in multi-tenant application.
-This means the costs per customer decrease significantly the more customers you serve.
+This means the costs per customer significantly decrease the more customers you serve.

 | Service Name                    | Service Plan              | 5 Customers                     | 20 Customers                     | 100 Customers                     |
 | -------------------             | ---------                 | ---------                       | ---------                        | ---------                         |